Key Considerations for Belgian Payroll in 2020

 - Long stay (> 90 days): For stays of more than 90 days within a given 6-month period, US employees need a Belgian residence permit (“type A” electronic card).
 This requires registering with the local government within 8 days.

 Each local government has its own requirements for the application for residence permit.
-FMP Global recommends you check local documents and language requirements.
+IRIS FMP recommends you check local documents and language requirements.

 Compliance with Belgian labour laws requires specific documentation